 The first step in becoming a better parent is recognizing that parenting is challenging and requires support and learning every step of the way.
 All parents need support in some form or another at different stages in our children’s development.
+(See below for specific tips on parenting teens.)

 Here are some helpful parenting tips: